How to read

 The sleep consultant is, of course, afraid of death, and therefore fascinated by sleep.

 Later, much later, there is another period of wakefulness, this one unscheduled.
 The sleep consultant becomes murkily aware of a great commotion in the hallway.
 An amplified voice bleats instructions.
-Through eyes still half-lidded, she watches a hex-rotor swing lazily into view, hovering very close to the hotel’s topmost floor, its belly yawning open, the black-visored crew inside aiming spotlights and other instruments at some unseen target.
+Through eyes still half-lidded, she watches a hex-rotor swing into view, hovering very close to the hotel’s topmost floor, its belly yawning open, the black-visored crew inside aiming spotlights and other instruments at some unseen target.

 The sleep consultant sits up awkwardly.
 Her head lolls forward — she can’t seem to support its weight — and she strains her eyes in their sockets to find the door.
 Sounds from the hallway: a clatter, a cry, a hollow brat-brat-brat.
 Technically, she is still asleep, her room chilled and gassed, and if anyone opens that door, she will die.